Grafton

 Grafton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.4%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.9%).
-Trade and technical skills are prominent, with 41.5% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (32.4%).
+Vocational credentials are prevalent, with 41.5% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (32.4%).
+Educational participation is high, with 26.9% of residents currently enrolled in formal education, comprising 9.8% in primary, 8.0% in secondary, and 2.7% in tertiary education.

-Educational participation is high, with 26.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.9% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 8.0% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education